-For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that has taken place on the Lindenwood campus and affects a current student of the University.
+For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that involves University process, procedure, or interaction and affects a current student of the University.
 Additionally, any individual who was a student but who has graduated or otherwise left the University may also use this complaint process if the act being reported occurred while the individual was a student.

-- Academic integrity.
-Learn more in the Student Handbook.
+- This information and more can be found in the Student Handbook.

 Where/How to File Your Complaint

 We encourage you to try to resolve your complaint through an informal process, by discussing your complaint directly with the person or persons involved in the issue.
-Contact the Student Ombudsman in Student and Academic Support Services for problem resolution assistance and resources.
+Contact the Student Ombudsperson for problem resolution assistance and resources.
 If the issue is not, or cannot be, resolved satisfactorily through informal discussion, then you may submit a written complaint to email@example.com.
 Once submitted, the information will be reviewed and addressed in a timely manner.